zhangbsn-gt/developer.gov.sg/collections/_products/categories/cybersecurity/xca/overview.md

 ### Key Benefits

-- Detects and reduces repeated vulnerabilities in your applications’ code based on insecure code patterns identified from other Government products
+- Detects and reduces repeated vulnerabilities in your applications’ code based on insecure code patterns identified from other government products
 - Seamlessly integrated with GitLab
 - All project code hosted on SHIP-HATS 2.0 GitLab is onboarded automatically to XCA